A hand holding a round shape with an IP location pin above it

 Ban you in online games

-When it comes to popular video games or online services, you probably won’t get banned unless there’s a good reason for it.
+When it comes to popular video games or online services, you probably won’t get banned unless there’s a good reason.
 However, if you like to play some small indie games or join independently run servers, their admins may ban you just because they don’t like you.
 For example, if you beat them at their own game.

-Most such bans work by banning your IP address.
-So if you want to avoid them, using a VPN to hide your IP is one of the easiest ways to do so.
+Most of these bans work by banning your IP address.
+So, if you want to avoid them, using a VPN to hide your IP is one of the easiest ways to do so.

 Track your online activity

-Let’s say an employer would like to know exactly what you do on your laptop while working.
+Let’s say an employer wants to know exactly what you do on your laptop while working.
 Luckily for them (and less so for you), they can use your IP address to track your every move via the work Wi-Fi network.

 Execute DDoS attacks

-Distributed denial-of-service attacks are malicious attempts to disrupt the normal traffic of a target by overwhelming it with a flood of internet traffic.
+Distributed denial-of-service (DDoS) attacks are malicious attempts to disrupt a target’s normal traffic by overwhelming it with a flood of internet traffic.

 Imagine opening so many apps on an old computer that it starts lagging or even freezes because it ran out of resources.
 A DDoS attack does a similar thing by flooding your network with connections until you can no longer access anything.
 This can be done by petty gamers or hackers looking to ruin someone’s day.